srdusr/notes/linux/arch-install.md

 `# ip a`
 - If not sure what interfaces are available (wired connection/wifi), use:
 `# ip link`
-- If using a wired connection, it is usually picked up automatically
+- If using a wired connection, it will usually be picked up automatically
 - If using wifi, it will require some additional setting up.
 Launch `iwctl` prompt:
 `# iwctl`
 - List available devices: